andrewcua/fin-code-challenge/README.md

 - [x] The student status is also implemented using a javascript component.
 - [x] Sorting feature is implemented, enabling sorting against Name, Major and Status.
 - [x] Fuzzy Search is also implemented, enabling searches across the database while allowing a certain leeway for spelling and flexible case sensitivity.
+- [x] Fuzzy Search can be used in conjunction with the sorting feature.
+After fuzzy search, sorting operation can be performed on the search result.
+- [x] If no result shows up on fuzzy search, the user will be notified with a little notice text.

 Profile Page Priorities
 - [x] The student profile with the important data points are visible.
 - [x] All courses taken by the student are rendered.
 Duplicates are also removed.
 - [x] The course fees are visible and summarized.
 - [x] An exchange rate feature is also implemented.
+- [x] If no courses are enrolled by the student, the user will be notified with a little notice text.

 ## To run in a local environment: